chaplean/rest-client-bundle/README.md

 new Symfony\Bundle\TwigBundle\TwigBundle()
 ```

-## 3. config.yml and parameters.yml
+## Configuration

 First you will need to configure guzzlehttp that we use under the hood to perform the actual http
 requests.
 See the [bundle](https://github.com/8p/EightPointsGuzzleBundle) documentation or the [library](http://docs.guzzlephp.org/en/latest/request-options.html) documentation for full range
 of options.
-Example:

-config.yml
+config.yml:
 ```yaml
 eight_points_guzzle:
     logging: true